ikenna/AcmePetSupplies/requirements/product-catalog-api.md

 ## Job Stories

-When I need a product to care for my pet, I want to discover a great range of products in that category with quality reviews, so I can chose which I like.
+When I need a product to care for my pet, I want to discover a great range of products in that category with quality reviews, so I can choose which I like.

 ## User Tasks